ayjays132/SelfResearch/README.md

 `load_and_tokenize` also supports `drop_duplicates=True` to remove repeated text samples before tokenization.
+If the chosen tokenizer lacks a pad token (e.g. GPT‑2 models), `load_and_tokenize` automatically reuses the EOS token so batching works out of the box.

 New training loops, datasets or evaluation scripts can be added under these modules, keeping the code organized as described in `AGENTS.md`.